The Corporate Governance Review: USA

 ii Risk management

 Some corporations have a dedicated board-level risk management committee, which the Dodd-Frank Act requires of certain publicly traded bank holding companies and non-bank financial holding companies, but most boards situate the risk management function at the audit committee, in response to a listing rule of the NYSE that requires the audit committee to discuss risk assessment and risk management policies.
 Companies are required to disclose in their annual proxy statement the extent of the board's role in risk oversight activities and how the board administers its oversight function.
 The SEC has also issued specific guidance addressing when and how cybersecurity risks and risks arising from the covid-19 pandemic should be publicly disclosed.
 The reputational damage to boards and companies that fail to properly manage risk is a major threat, and ISS now includes specific reference to risk oversight as part of its criteria for choosing when to recommend withholding votes in uncontested director elections.
+To prepare for the evolving risks and the increased focus on corporations' risk management functions, boards will need to engage in director training to build on existing skills.
+In addition, the recruitment of new directors will need to address any potential gaps.
+Such recruitment efforts may require the board to move away from approaches that seek to replicate the skill set and experiences of existing directors and instead look toward diverse candidates at various points in their careers to strengthen risk-oversight capabilities.

 i Shareholder rights and powers